nicklockwood/FXForms/README.md

 - FXForm tableView is now always in edit mode - this may affect layout for custom cells
 - Specified FXFormFieldValueTransformer object can now be reversible
 - Textfield form values are now updated live during editing
+- Added -excludedFields method for excluding certain fields from form

 Version 1.1.6